vytasrgl/ChatScript/WIKI/ChatScript-Advanced-User-Manual.md

 # Editing Non-topic Files

-Non-topic files include the contents of DICT and LIVEDATA.
+Non-topic files include the contents of `DICT` and `LIVEDATA`.

 ## DICT files

 You may choose to edit the dictionary files.
 There are 3 kinds of files.

-The facts0.txt file contains hierarchy relationships in wordnet.
+The `facts0.txt` file contains hierarchy relationships in wordnet.
 You are unlikely to edit these.

-The dict.bin file is a compressed dictionary which is faster to read.
+The `dict.bin` file is a compressed dictionary which is faster to read.
 If you edit the actual dictionary word files, then erase this file.
 It will regenerate anew when you run the system again, revised per your changes.
 The actual dictionary files themselves… you might add a word or alter the type data of a word.
-The type information is all in dictionarySystem.h
+The type information is all in `dictionarySystem.h`

 ## LIVEDATA files

 The substitutions files consistof pairs of data per line.
 The first is what to match.
 Individual words are separated by underscores, and you can request sentence boundaries `<` and `>` .

 The output can be missing (delete the found phrase) or words separated by plus signs (substitute these words) or a `%word` which names a system flag to be set (and the